-I suppose some of you are looking for a hotel in Tokyo and confused with the place-names like Ginza, Shiodome, Shinbashi, Tsukiji, etc. For example, you might wondering, “Is Inter Continental Tokyo Bay good enough for me?”
+I suppose some of you are looking for a hotel in Tokyo and confused with the place-names like Ginza, Shimbashi, Tsukiji, etc. For example, you might be wondering, “Is Inter Continental Tokyo Bay good enough?
+Where is Akasaka??”

 First of all, open The Easiest JR Train Map.

-- The Easiest JR Train Map by Tokyo Direct Guide (open in a new window)
+Link: The Easiest JR(Japan Railway) Train Map by Tokyo Direct Guide (open in a new window)